Wax (British band): Initial work

 After 10cc split in 1983, Graham Gouldman persuaded Gold to visit him at his home in Mottram St Andrew, England, to write and spend some time together.
 Gold ended up staying for seven months.
 During this period, they wrote enough songs for an album.
 They chose World in Action as the band name and released a single, "Don't Break My Heart."
 Soon afterwards, they changed the name of the collaboration to Common Knowledge and later pressings of the debut single went under the new name.
 A second single, "Victoria", was released, but both singles failed to get any attention, and the album was shelved.

 Under the supervision of Harvey Lisberg, Gouldman's long-time manager, the pair started working on songs for a new album, and took the name Wax.
 They signed with RCA Records, and released three studio albums between 1986 and 1989.
-The band's best known singles during that period were "Right Between the Eyes" and "Bridge to Your Heart". with the latter being a European hit which was supported by European TV appearances including performances of the song on the renowned, high-profile British pop-music showcase Top of the Pops and the German series Peter's Pop Show.
+The band's best known singles during that period were "Right Between the Eyes" and "Bridge to Your Heart".
+Bridge to Your Heart became a European hit: it was supported by European TV appearances including performances of the song on the Uk's Top of the Pops and the German series Peter's Pop Show.

 The band's third album, A Hundred Thousand in Fresh Notes, failed to achieve the level of success of its predecessor and both Gold and Gouldman went on to continue with other ventures.

 Break

 In the beginning of 1990, Gouldman was offered the chance to reform 10cc with Eric Stewart.
 They got back together to record the group's comeback album ...Meanwhile, on which Andrew Gold also appeared, adding guitar to the track "Charity Begins at Home".
 Andrew Gold himself re-formed Bryndle with its original members to record their self-titled debut album.

 Gouldman and Stewart continued as 10cc and their next album, Mirror Mirror, also featured Gold.
-His contributions were backing vocals on "Grow Old With Me" and lead vocals on "Ready to Go Home," the latter co-written by Gold and Gouldman.
+His contributions were backing vocals on "Grow Old with Me" and lead vocals on "Ready to Go Home", the latter co-written by Gold and Gouldman.
 Despite Gold not being an official member of 10cc, the band still released "Ready to Go Home" with his lead vocals.

 Later work

 After 10cc's second split, Andrew Gold and Graham Gouldman continued to work together both as Wax and on each other's solo records.
 First new Wax material resulted in The Wax Files compilation album released in 1997, putting together six new songs, two previously unreleased Common Knowledge tracks, and already released material from the 1980s.

 In 1998, their Common Knowledge album was finally released as Common Knowledge.com, with several new tracks, under the Wax name.

 A collection of out-takes and rarities, Bikini, was released in 2000.

-The first band's live album was released in 2019.
+A live album was released in 2019 featuring a 1987 concert.